• Key supplier to the NHS

 It is incredibly important that proper pressure care is practiced, not only to avoid worsening of a pressure injury, but to reduce the likelihood of a patient being hospitalised.

-Pressure ulceration in elderly patients is associated with a fivefold increase in mortality
+Pressure ulceration in elderly patients is associated with a fivefold increase in mortality.

 This means that, particularly for the elderly, any illness that may increase the chances of being hospitalised also increases the likelihood of developing a pressure ulcer because of hospitalisation.

-How Common Are Pressure Sores?
+How Common are Pressure Sores?

 In the UK, just under half a million people will develop at least one pressure ulcer in any given year.